jonatasdemello/codility-javascript/README.md

 Notice that I added the `console.log(n);` after the conversion.
 The reason for that is to see what the result is.
-This is important because depending on (the language or) the result returned from the binary convertion function, I may need to remove the trailing zeros before.
+This is important because depending on (the language or) the result returned from the binary conversion function, I may need to remove the trailing zeros before.

 | dec | bin    | bytes |